Posted by Jessica Petersen on Feb 5, 2014

 In the books, you don’t see Thomas at Brendam Docks, but we wanted to put it in the layout.
 First of all, it’s Thomas, so he wasn’t just going to disappear from the tracks while we were playing.
 And second, it worked out nicely with the geography of Sodor.
 Let’s take a look at the full layout from above.

 Another reason to add the Docks into the layout was to have that big sea area.
-The Little Engineer got a couple of really water-related presents for his wooden trains recently for his birthday, the Brio Ferry Ship and the Brio Cargo Harbor Set.
+The Little Engineer had recently gotten a couple of really water-related presents for his wooden trains for his birthday, the Brio Ferry Ship and the Brio Cargo Harbor Set.
 I try to rotate room for them in and out of the layout because we both like playing with them, especially the awesome ferry.

 And finally, who could resist the opportunity to decorate Cranky?
 Especially for Valentine’s Day.
 He looks so happy with his little shiny heart there.